CMS Leadership Rubric: Overview

 Non-instructional staff members impact the student experience in a variety of ways, from ensuring the safety and cleanliness of the District’s campuses to connecting talented educators to District employment opportunities.
-To raise student achievement in Dallas ISD, each of the District’s 20,000 employees, including the 10,000 non-instructional staff members, must be working toward a shared vision, focused on the same outcomes, and striving for excellence.
-In addition, with current budget constraints, it is imperative to become leaner – and more efficient in supporting schools with limited resources.
+To continue accelerating student achievement in Dallas ISD, each of the District’s 23,000 employees, including 10,000 non-instructional staff members, must be working toward a shared vision, focused on the same outcomes, and striving for excellence.
 The Career Management System (CMS) is designed to grow Dallas ISD Central Staff toward the exemplary performance that our students deserve.
-As a critical component of CMS, the Dallas ISD Leadership Rubric is a tool that supports employees in their development as employees and leaders, while tying their work to what impacts Dallas ISD today.
+As a critical component of CMS, the Dallas ISD Leadership Rubric is a tool that supports employees in their development as employees and leaders while tying their work to what impacts Dallas ISD today.

-The Leadership Rubric assists employees at all levels of the organization clarify expectations for job performance, support meaningful growth and feedback, and guide professional learning.
-To ensure leaders experience growth throughout the performance cycle, the Leadership Rubric is incorporated into professional growth plans, mid-year review conversations, and end of year ratings.
-Drawing from past evaluation systems, stakeholder input, and current best practices in performance management, the District’s Leadership Rubric was developed as a means of setting expectations for employee performance around four core domains: Culture, Talent, Impact, and Stakeholders.
+The CMS Leadership Rubric assists employees at all levels of the organization clarify expectations for job performance, support meaningful growth and feedback, and guide professional learning.
+To ensure leaders experience growth throughout the performance cycle, the Leadership Rubric is incorporated into professional growth plans, mid-year review conversations, and end-of-year ratings.
+Drawing from past evaluation systems, stakeholder input, and current best practices in performance management, Dallas ISD's CMS Leadership Rubric was developed as a means of setting expectations for employee performance around four core domains: Culture, Talent, Impact, and Stakeholders.

 - Culture refers to the employee’s commitment to the success of the organization